tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/fertility-female-fertility.md

 Each time I see you, we review how you have been since the last appointment, look for signs of improvement and decide whether our current approach to treatment is still the best for you or whether we should make any adjustments.
 Each treatment is individual and tailored to how you are on the day I see you.

 ### Emotional Support
-  Struggling to conceive, especially when going through assisted reproduction treatment or when pregnancies have been lost can be very distressing.
-Providing you with empathy, understanding and a total, authentic, acceptance of your feelings, is central to how I work with all of my fertility clients.
-The desire to become a parent is one of the deepest human desires; I recognise and honour this with the deepest commitment to helping you in every way I can.
+  Struggling to conceive, especially when going through assisted reproduction treatment or when pregnancies have been lost, can be very distressing.
+Providing you with empathy, understanding and a total, authentic, acceptance of your feelings, is central to how I support you as my patient.
+The desire to become a parent is one of the deepest human desires; I recognise and honour this with the deepest commitment to supporting you in every way I can.